tremor-rs/tremor-www/docs/guides/basics.md

 To do this we create a new files named `lib/pipelines.tremor` and use this pipeline in our flow.

 :::note
    Pipelines, by default, use the ports `in` for input, `out` and `err` for outputs.
 As with `connect`, those definitions can be omitted as long as we use the standard.
-For details on defining your own ports, you can refer to the [reference documentation](../language/troy).
+For details on defining your own ports, you can refer to the [reference documentation].
 :::

 ```tremor title="lib/pipelines.tremor"